zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 This document proposes a design to enable users to specify the order in which credentials are selected for authentication when multiple credentials are specified by the user.

-Users may not intentionally specify multiple credentials for the same operation.
+Users might not intentionally specify multiple credentials for the same operation.
 However, because configuration properties can be inherited from a base profile or within nested profiles, it is possible that multiple credentials may be available when a Zowe client attempts to make a connection to a mainframe service.

 ## Use cases

 A user may use the same user and password to authenticate to most of their services.
 It makes sense to place that user & password in a base profile so that they are automatically available to every service.
 This reduces redundancy and reduces maintenance efforts.
-If one plugin requires a token for authentication, the user would store a token value within that plugin's profile.
-For that plugin, both the user & password and a token will be available when Zowe CLI attempts to make a connection to that service.
+If one service requires a token for authentication, the user might also store a token value within the base profile associated with API Mediation Layer (API-ML).
+Then, when connecting to that service through API-ML, both the user & password and a token will be available when Zowe CLI attempts to make a connection to that service.
 For this example, the token is the right choice for this service.
 For historical reasons, Zowe always selects a user & password over a token when both are available.
 The use of user & password does not give the desired results.

 In another example, sites gradually deploy API-ML and can easily encounter another (but opposite) authentication issue.
 Sites login to APIML to obtain a token, which is then used to authenticate all future requests to services through API-ML.
 The API-ML token is typically stored in a base profile so that connections to all services are done through API-ML with its token.
-When a new service is brought on-line at a site, it is common for that service to not be immediately integrated with APIML.
+When a new service is brought on-line at a site, it is common for that service to not be immediately integrated with API-ML.
 For at least a period of time, the site makes a direct connection to that service.
 The site adds user/password properties to that service's profile to authenticate that direct connection.
 Once again, both user & password and a token are available when Zowe attempts to connect to the service for that profile.
 In this case, the user & password are the right choice for this service.
 However, this is the opposite choice from the previous example.

 As these examples demonstrate, Zowe cannot simply change which authentication type should be given preference.
 It varies based on what a site is trying to do.
 That order might also change from one part of the customer's configuration to another.
 The preferred order in which credentials are chosen is further complicated when we consider that certificates may also be used by a site for some of its services.